Blogging for beginners is challenging at first to attract website traffic. Or, in other words, getting regular readers for your new blog.

 All of them started slowly and took a long time to attract a steady volume of search results from search engines.

 For one of my established blogs, you can see how the progression builds once a website ranks on Google and Bing search.

 Why does it take so long for people to visit a new blog?

-The main reason it takes a long time to establish a new blog and get traffic to your site is that there are a lot of blogs and websites all competing for an audience that is not growing at anywhere near the same rate.
+It takes a long time to establish a new blog and get traffic to your site.
+There are so many blogs and websites all competing for an audience that is not growing at anywhere near the same rate.

 To give you some perspective, take a look at the growth in websites and blogs over the years.

 Most of the websites above are blogs or sites that are publishing articles and creating content.